 Responsibility/Activity Stakeholder Activate the EAP for "Watch."
-City is load Manage information from the Department Operations Center or like facility.
 City is lead.
+Manage information from the Department Operations Center or like facility.
 Each Stakeholder is lead within their agency.
-Allow the DOC (or like facility) to manage field response.
-Each Stakeholder is lead within agency resources Communicate risk to EOC/MAC representatives.
-Each Stakeholder is lead within their agency.
-Notify staff of own agency about the increased condition level.
-Each Stakeholder is lead for own agency.
-Confer with responding Agency Coordinators to determine response coordination needs and resources needs.
-Each Stakeholder is equally responsible for cross coordination.
-Respond to, and mitigate, minor events as needed; coordinate with each responding agency.
-Each Stakeholder is lead for own materials and equipment.
-Stage equipment at localities likely to be affected as needed; coordinated with each responding agency.
-Each Stakeholder is lead for own materials and equipment.
-Update computer modeling based on forecast and watershed conditions and, if possible and deemed necessary, provide forecast flood maps to City and, if requested, to other Agency Stakeholders.
-District is lead Watch Update location for flood fighting resources for the public and supply additional resources as needed (e.g. sandbag locations).
+Allow the DOC (or like facility) to manage field response. lead within agency Each Stakeholder is Communicate risk to EOC/MAC representatives. lead within their Notify staff of own agency about the increased condition level.
+Each Stakeholder is ······································ lead for own agency.
+Confer with responding Agency Coordinators to determine response coordination needs and resources needs. equally responsible for cross coordination.
+Respond to, and mitigate, minor events as needed; coordinate Each Stakeholder is with each responding agency. and equipment.
+Stage equipment at localities likely to be affected as needed: Each Stakeholder is coordinated with each responding agency. and equipment.
+Watch Update computer modeling based on forecast and watershed conditions and, if possible and deemed necessary, provide forecast flood maps to City and, if requested, to other Agency Stakeholders.
+District is lead Update location for flood fighting resources for the public and supply additional resources as needed (e.g. sandbag locations).
 May establish special temporary sandbag sites that could include those shown in Attachment 10.
 District is lead.
 Provide public information in multiple languages.
 Each Stakeholder collaborates and is lead to their constituents.
 Provide public warning in multiple languages.
 City is lead.
 County is key support.
 Deploy LRAD and activate other public notification systems, as appropriate.
 City is lead.
 Provide information to Elected Officials.
 Each Stakeholder is lead for own agency.
 Activate JIS/JIC as appropriate.
 City is lead.
 Communicate with media as needed.
 Each Stakeholder is lead for own agency.
 Provide information on impact and available resources to and from respective EOCs.
 Each Stakeholder is lead for own agency resources Provide information to and from respective EOCs, including status reports and briefings.
 Each Stakeholder is lead.
 Confer with EOC Director for activation of a MAC, if not already done.
 City is lead.
 Report to designated MAC facility when directed, as available.
 District is lead.
 Confer with EOC Director on conditions for potential evacuation and shelter support.
 City EOC Staff is lead.
 Confer with EOC Director on conditions for activating next level.
+City is lead.
 Confer with legal staff on process for proclaiming a Local Emergency.
-City is lead.
 City EOC Director is lead.
+1

-Responsibility/Activity Stakeholder Warning Activate the EAD for "Marning" City is load Activate the EAP for "Warning."
+Responsibility/Activity Stakeholder Activate the EAP for "Warning."
+City is lead.
 Report to designated MAC facility when directed, if not already done.
-City is lead.
 District is lead.
 Communicate risk to EOC/MAC representatives.
-Each Stakeholder is lead within their agency.
-Update computer modeling based on forecast and watershed conditions and, if possible and deemed necessary, provide forecast flood maps to City and, if requested, to other Agency Stakeholders.
-District is lead Provide public information in multiple languages.
+Each Stakeholder is lead within their agency. ŋ Update computer modeling based on forecast and watershed conditions and, if possible and deemed necessary, provide forecast flood maps to City and, if requested, to other Agency Stakeholders.
+District is lead Warnir Provide public information in multiple languages.
 Each Stakeholder collaborates and is lead to their constituents.
-Provide public warning and shelter information in multiple languages.
-City is lead.
+Provide public warning and shelter information in multiple City is lead. languages.
 County is key support.
 Activate JIS/JIC as appropriate to jointly communicate with media.
 City is lead.
 Implement evacuation plans and deploy resources to evacuate.
 City is lead.
 Coordinate resources through respective EOCs.
 Each Stakeholder is lead for own resources.
 Proclaim Local Emergency as appropriate.
 City EOC Director is lead.
-If only one Stakeholder is noted as lead, all other Stakeholders support the effort.
+If only on e Stakeholder is noted as lead, all other Stakeholders support the ef ffort.